Home » Dessert » Cheesecake Recipes » Lavender and Blueberry Cheesecake Bars

 3 blueberry cheesecake bars in a stack

-Lavender is one of those flavors that combines so beautifully with so many things – fruit, chocolate, tea!
+Lavender is one of those flavors that combines so beautifully with so many things – and I love pairing it with fruit in desserts.

 These cheesecake bars are easy to make, and are perfect for all the spring and summer parties you are going to – bridal showers, baby showers, and tea parties in the garden.
 Or as an afternoon snack when your toddler actually takes a nap when she is supposed to.